-Indigenous people are telling us how important it feels to them to be heard.
-“This is a sacred moment,” says Mario Nicacio of the Wapixana people of Brazil.
+Indigenous people told us how important it feels to them to be heard.
+“This is a sacred moment,” said Mario Nicacio of the Wapixana people of Brazil.

 “Awareness is being raised about all our actions, especially about the rights of indigenous people, the balance of nature and the fight against climate change.”

-We have been supporting local communities to give input into the Synod.
-A truly amazing listening project has taken place across the nine countries of the Amazon.
+We supported local communities to give input into the Synod.
+A truly amazing listening project took place across the nine countries of the Amazon.

-“We need to embrace the wisdom of the indigenous people and learn from them,” says Mauricio López of REPAM, a Catholic network behind the project.
+“We need to embrace the wisdom of the indigenous people and learn from them,” said Mauricio López of REPAM, a Catholic network behind the project.

 “We hope the Synod will be a catalyst to open new pathways for the Church.
 We must start with a radical conversion of the heart.”

 A remarkable 87,000 Amazonian people came forward to talk about their burning issues.
-These have been distilled into the Synod’s working document, and include human rights abuses, environmental devastation, migration and violence against women.
+These were distilled into the Synod’s working document, and included human rights abuses, environmental devastation, migration and violence against women.

 New pathways for the Amazon

-“The Synod doesn’t want to be only a space for a few people,” says Yesica.
-It is a process rooted in the people of the Amazon, who have bold suggestions for how things must change.
+“The Synod doesn’t want to be only a space for a few people,” said Yesica.
+The process was rooted in the people of the Amazon, who have bold suggestions for how things must change.

 All of us need to change our habits to favour renewable energy and end the throwaway culture, suggests the document.
 More women should be in leadership roles in the Church.
 Teams should be set up to welcome and integrate migrants.